Everything was a blur in the next few seconds.

 “I can’t, mom.
 We are at the climax now.
 Sorry, bye!”

-Ignoring mom’s raging voice, Sara disconnected the call and refocused.
+Sara disconnected the call and refocused.
 After a while, Sara heard the sound of a car screeching outside the building.
 That felt the sweetest sound in the world to her at that moment.

-“Finally, the boys are here,” She said to herself.
+“Finally! the boys are here,” She muttered.

 Armed police broke in the main entrance and started to take down the rest of goons left in the room.
 Some of them went upstairs.
 Sara’s people covered the whole building in the next half an hour.
 They grabbed the Big Boss from his room, where he was still unconscious and bleeding.
 Six men were needed to lift him up and get him down to the hall.
 Police arrested all of his men.
 Sara felt relieved watching all of them get arrested.
 Her eyes suddenly fell on someone trying to escape through the back door.